The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Reece Shearsmith, is another spot-on London holdover.
 He plays Syd, Harry's not too swift, erstwhile former assistant who, when Shirley goes missing, throws suspicion on the mysterious Mooney and arrives too late to prevent his ill-conceived interchanges with Harry and Mooney to lead to a pitch-dark finale.
 Syd's coffee shop meet-up with Mooney provides yet another unanticipated visual coup de theatre .

 Dialect coach Stephn Gabis has helped most of the cast to handles the regional accents clearly.
 The chief exceptions are the two women, who aren't always easy to hear even in this small theater aren't always easy to hear.

-For all its darkly enjoyable humor, Hangmen does send the audience home with a serious message: Welcome as a law ending a justice system prone to unjust executions was, it didn't immediatley and universally undo the urge to commit acts of violence.
-That violence inside so many of us is also evident in Three Billboardss Outside Ebbing Missouri.
+For all its darkly enjoyable humor, Hangmen does send the audience home with a serious message: Welcome as a law ending a justice system prone to unjust executions was, it didn't immediately and universally undo the urge to commit acts of violence.
+That violence inside so many of us is also evident in the film, Three Billboardss Outside Ebbing Missouri.

 But hang it all. . .
 McDonagh does make his dark vision of humankind highly entertaining, no matter what the medium.

 Links to Martin McDonagh productions reviewed at Curtainup: